8bitplus

 Laserdisc

 The LaserDisc format is much older than people generally realize.
-It was developed in the late 70′s as a high quality and reliable image and video storage method.
-It didn’t find its way into people’s living room until the early 80′s, and even then didn’t take off until companies like Pioneer got behind the hardware in a big way.
-By the end of the 80′s LaserDisc was well established as the most advanced format for film lovers who wanted the best picture and sound experience possible.
-LaserDisc’s stayed at the top of the home format throne until DVD became more affordable format around 2000.
+Developed in the late 70s as a high quality and reliable image and video storage method.
+It didn’t find its way into people’s living room until the early 80s.
+Even then didn’t take off until companies like Pioneer got behind the hardware in a big way.
+By the end of the 80s LaserDisc established it self as the most advanced format.
+Popular with film lovers who wanted the best picture and sound experience possible.
+LaserDisc stayed at the top of the home format throne until DVD became more affordable format around 1999.

 Technology